What is Product Usage Rate?

 By understanding and optimizing the Product Usage Rate, businesses can ensure they're delivering value to their users, leading to increased loyalty, positive word-of-mouth, and sustainable growth.

-Why is a high renewal rate crucial for SaaS companies?
+Why is monitoring product usage rate crucial for businesses?